Coronavirus: What are creditors doing to help?

 Mortgage payment relief:

 There is good news for homeowners, as some lenders are offering to reduce or delay mortgage payments for up to 3 months for anyone who is affected by Coronavirus.
-It is very important that you speak to your Bank or Building Society as soon as possible about this if you are struggling.
-However, there could be implications in taking a payment holiday: this may show as arrears on your credit file and could have a negative impact on your credit score.
-It is also likely that interest will still be added to the balance throughout this time.
+It is very important that you speak to your Bank or Building Society as soon as possible about this if you are struggling so they can agree this change.
+The three main credit reference agencies have recently announced that authorised mortgage payment holidays won’t affect your credit score.

 Early access to savings: